magento/merchdocs/src/marketing/prex-type-viewview.md

 title: Viewed this, viewed that
 ---

-The _Viewed this, viewed that_ recommendation type recommends items most often viewed by shoppers who viewed the specified item.
+The _Viewed this, viewed that_ recommendation type recommends products other shoppers viewed disproportionally more after viewing the current product.

 ## How it works

-A simple, but effective recommendation type, _Viewed this, viewed that_ displays products other shoppers viewed or added to their cart after viewing the current product.
+A simple, but effective recommendation type, _Viewed this, viewed that_ displays products other shoppers viewed or added to their cart disproportionally more after viewing the current product.
 Often referred to as a _social proof_ recommendation type, _Viewed this, viewed that_ can help shoppers find products other shoppers liked.

 ### Where used